How AI Lost to the Superior Human Touch

 AI Jury

 The jury is still out on all the available tools.
 I am sure they will only get better.
-So, I am not going to write then all off due to one bad experience.
+So, I am not going to write them all off due to one bad experience.
 The good news is I received a full refund which is to the company’s credit.

 I have read LinkedIn horror stories of full writing staffs being laid off and replaced by AI tools.
 But as my headshot hunt showed me, the human touch is priceless.